Getting promoted can be much easier if you have a plan (advice for non-FAANG).

-Thank you so much for taking the time to chat about my development - I really appreciate all the time you spent giving me feedback on how I can increase my scope and also bring my compensation to match market.
+Thank you so much for taking the time to chat about my development - I really appreciate your feedback regarding how I can increase my scope and bring my compensation to match market.

 I see myself contributing here for the long haul and I want to make sure my compensation is staying on the same trajectory as my peers at other companies.
 From my research, similar roles pay $150k TC.
 Let me know if we can get closer to that with my current comp.

-Here are some of the projects I'm particularly proud of this year that I feel make me stand out as a top performer here:
+Here are some of the projects I'm particularly proud of this year that I feel make me stand out as a top performer: